 Gaining extra warmth and brightness, renewable energy and closeness to nature, whilst enhancing the views to the Cairngorm Mountains and wonderful wild garden, were top of our eco-friendly upgrade plans.
-We realised that holidays are about more than just having a few days off, and that many people come to the Highlands to get away from it all, immerse themselves in the natural world and leave with a sense of wellbeing!
+We realised that holidays are about much more than just having a few days off, and that many people come to the Highlands to get away from it all, immerse themselves in the natural world and leave with a sense of wellbeing!
 We think we have thought of most things to turn your next Highland trip into an experience that will live long in the memory.

 Cottage Features + Highlights:

 - Fully renovated + upgraded to modern high-spec (completed Oct 2017)

 - Bright, open-plan sitting room and dining area, fully-glazed south-facing

 - Living space opens to large balcony deck area with views to the Cairngorms

 - Large child-friendly, enclosed “wild” garden

 - Short walk along Speyside Way or forest paths to all village amenities

 - Sunpipes enhance light, bright, spacious feel

 - Heat, power and log usage included in rental